 U.S. Pet Travel Requirements: You need to look into leaving and entering the United States with your pet.
 This online guide from the United States Department of Agriculture is a good place to start.
 Even if you’re not traveling to another country, you’ll want to check with the state you’re traveling to.
 I’ve never flown internationally with my Papillon, but I have taken him to Hawaii and know about their 5-Day-or-Less Program.
 And then there’s California, where it’s one thing if you’re traveling with a cat or dog, but for livestock, you’re going to need to navigate this state-by-state portal.

 International Travel Requirements: Each country has slightly different rules for different types of animals.
 Local politics aside, many of the requirements are based on the regional vulnerabilities of the public health and ecosystem.
 In the most common example, rabies-free countries like to stay that way.
 So always check with the appropriate civil authority in the country you’re traveling to about requirements, including documentation.
+Again, the USDA is the best resource for information for flying internationally from the U.S.

 Airline and Travel Companies: Each airline and even each flight may have slightly different rules for weight allowances, carrier sizes, and costs.
 Always double-check that the cargo hold has A/C, but even then making the trip is contingent on the temperature and forecast on the day of travel.
 The airline may also have limited space in their pet cargo hold, so contact them as soon as possible.
 Beyond the airline and country, you may also need to check with any travel company or local jurisdiction you may be traveling to.
 There’s a reason African safari companies forbid pets on their trips!